nitrate-lang/nitrate/README.md

 ## Diagnostic Reporting

-The following is an example of an error message generated by the Quix compiler:
+The following is an example of an error message generated by the Nitrate compiler:
 In reality, the error message would be colorized.

 ```plaintext